phreeza/manuscript_axon_potentials/doc/manuscript.md

 To derive the frequency responses in [@fig:distscaling], we simulated the membrane potentials as sinusoids, i.e. $V(z,t) = \sin\left(2\pi f\cdot\left(z-tv\right)\right)$, with varying frequencies $f$ between 100 Hz and 5\ kHz and calculated the standard deviation of the response for each frequency individually.
+The amplitude was the same for all frequencies.

 To derive the dipole moment of a simplified projection zone, we considered an axon bundle in which identical spikes with the waveform $V_\text{spike}(z,t)$